 - It may take several days for your Campus Card to be produced and notification sent that you may collect it.

 - Campus Cards may only be used by the person they are issued to.

 - You must bring your card on all visits to the Library, and must use your card if you want to borrow books.

 - To access the Bill Bryson Library or the Queen's Campus Library, you must use your Campus Card to swipe in using the turnstiles.

-Staff and students from around 180 university and higher education institutions in the UK and Ireland may usually use our libraries as SCONUL Access visitors.
+Staff and students from around 180 university and higher education institutions in the UK and Ireland may use our libraries as SCONUL Access visitors.
 Academic visitors from other Universities will be expected to show a valid University ID card displaying their photograph.
 Check the list of SCONUL Access member libraries to ensure your institution participates.